srid/neuron/doc/Guide/Web interface/Graph visualization.md

 slug: graph-visualize
 ---

 A zettelkasten is a [directed graph](https://en.wikipedia.org/wiki/Directed_graph).
-Neuron also has an unique notion of [[folgezettel-heterarchy]]#, which is a *subset* of this graph established by having zettels "branch off" to other zettels.
+Neuron also has an unique notion of [[Folgezettel Heterarchy]]#, which is a *subset* of this graph established by having zettels "branch off" to other zettels.

 There are two modes of visualization these graph connections: